 Student Registration $50

 Go to the Website https://www.nonca.org/store/c1/Featured_Products.html or click on Featured Product to pay registration fees.

 New Orleans Holiday Inn Downtown Superdome

 The following net rates are applicable for the NCA 2019 Convention: Single-Quad standard occupancy for rooms is $149.00 per room, per night.
 All rates are based on a two (2) night minimum stay and subject to the prevailing city and state taxes.
 Currently, taxes total 15.20% + $1 occupancy charge per room, per night and are subject to change.

 Individual call-in reservations must be guaranteed by a credit card.
 For those persons arriving early or staying additional nights not specified (before March 27 and after March 31), guest rooms are based on availability.
 If additional rooms are needed, the group rate may not apply.
 Rates will be reevaluated at the time of request.
 Reservations received after Wednesday, February 27, 2019 will be provided on a space available basis at prevailing rates.
-Therefore, reservations should be made before February 27th.
+Therefore, reservations should be made before immediately.

 Hotel guest room reservations can be made by calling 504-581-1600 and requesting the group NCA 2019 Convention rate.
 Reservations can also be made by visiting http://www.hi-neworleans.com and typing in the group code.
 Note - Group rates are given on availability basis.